Subrecipient and Contractor Determinations

-- Ohio University's Office of Research and Sponsored Programs (ORSP) will process receipt of a prime award and have an account established.
-Once the account is in place, any subrecipient details are identified.
+Ohio University's Office of Research and Sponsored Programs (ORSP) will process receipt of a prime award and request an account from Grants Accounting.

 The subrecipient may now begin their effort on the project.

-- Subrecipient will mail invoices to the PI and ORSP as detailed in the subaward agreement.
+The subrecipient will mail invoices to the PI and ORSP as detailed in the subaward agreement.
 Payment may be withheld until receipt of cost-share documentation - which aligns with the approved subaward recipient's budget.
 The sub-recipient retains all documentation of expenses and a detailed invoice is required by Ohio University.
-The PI will review and (a) contact the subrecipient with questions; and/or, (b) process for payment (by writing "Okay to Pay" and signing and dating the invoice.
+The Principal Investigator (PI) will review and (a) contact the subrecipient with questions; and/or, (b) process for payment (by writing "Okay to Pay" and signing and dating the invoice.

-- Meets the expectations outlined in the subaward agreement's scope of work and budget;
+- met the expectations outlined in the subaward agreement's scope of work and budget;

 Technical reports must be submitted in accordance with the subaward agreement and submitted to the PI for approval.
 The PI retains these reports as support documentation for his/her project.